A Console Routine on Channeling NATS. Let's GO!

 Why

-1. Learn advanced concepts in Golang by building useful real-life projects.
+- Learn advanced concepts in Golang with real-life projects

-3. To pique my interest in terminal user interface (TUI).
+- To pique my interest in terminal user interface (TUI)